MicrosoftDocs/entra-docs/docs/identity-platform/claims-customization-powershell.md

     New-MgPolicyClaimMappingPolicy -Definition @('{"ClaimsMappingPolicy":{"Version":1,"IncludeBasicClaimSet":"false"}}') -DisplayName "OmitBasicClaims" -Type "ClaimsMappingPolicy"
     ```

-    2. To see your new policy, and to get the policy ObjectId, run the following command:
+2. To see your new policy, and to get the policy `ObjectId`, run the following command:

     ```PowerShell
     Get-MgPolicyClaimMappingPolicy